algolia/docsearch/docs/src/faq.md

 All we ask in exchange is that you keep the _powered by [Algolia][2]_ logo displayed next to the search results.

-If this is not possible for you, you're totally free to [open your own Algolia account][3] and run DocSearch on your own without this limitation.
+If this is not possible for you, you're free to [open your own Algolia account][3] and run DocSearch on your own without this limitation.
 In that case though, depending on the size of your documentation, you might need a paid account ([free accounts][4] can hold as much as 10k records).